 Project's Summary

-One of the most striking features of the design is a grey angular volume that appears to be suspended above the dining room, creating a unique architectural element.
-This volume houses the master bedroom and extends out over the garden terrace, providing a sense of privacy and tranquility.
-To further enhance this privacy, a pair of steel blades has been installed in front of large glass panels on the garden façade.
-These blades not only offer a degree of seclusion from the neighbors but also help to modulate the natural light that enters the living spaces.
+A standout feature of the design is the striking grey angular volume that appears to float above the dining room.
+This cantilevered structure houses the master bedroom, extending gracefully over the garden terrace.
+To enhance the sense of privacy, the design incorporates a pair of elegant steel blades positioned in front of expansive glass panels on the garden façade.
+These blades serve a dual purpose: filtering the views from neighboring properties while also modulating the natural light that floods the living spaces throughout the day.

 +12